gitpython-developers/GitPython/README.md

 which is achieved by using low-level structures and data streaming.

+### DEVELOPMENT STATUS

+This project is in **maintenance mode**, which means that

+* …there will be no feature development, unless these are contributed
+* …there will be no bug fixes, unless they are relevant to the safety of users, or contributed
+* …issues will be responded to with waiting times of up to a month

+The project is open to contributions of all kinds, as well as new maintainers.

 ### REQUIREMENTS

 GitPython needs the `git` executable to be installed on the system and available